COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/README.md

 details

 ## Acknowledgment
-This project was conducted supported by Dr Danielle Lottridge and Prof Robert Amor of the Department of Computer Science and Department of Software Engineering at the University of Auckland.
+This project was conducted supported by Dr Danielle Lottridge of the Department of Computer Science at the University of Auckland.